gersteinlab/ThermoNet/README.md

 # ThermoNet
-ThermoNet is a computational framework for quantitative prediction of the changes in protein thermodynamic stability (\Delta\Delta G) caused by singple-point amino acid substatutions.
+ThermoNet is a computational framework for quantitative prediction of the changes in protein thermodynamic stability ($\Delta\Delta G$) caused by singple-point amino acid substatutions.
 The core algorithm of ThermoNet is an ensemble of deep 3D convolutional neural networks.

 ## Requirements
 To use ThermoNet, you would need to install the following software and Python libraries: